 Metaphor: the beating heart of communication

-‘A metaphor is a figure of speech that describes an object or action in a way that isn’t literally true, but helps explain an idea or make a comparison.’ (https://www.grammarly.com/blog/metaphor/)
+Posted: 03/10/2017‘A metaphor is a figure of speech that describes an object or action in a way that isn’t literally true, but helps explain an idea or make a comparison.’ (https://www.grammarly.com/blog/metaphor/)

 Once upon a time, in a land far away (to use a metaphor to describe our long lost school days) you may have learnt a definition of metaphor similar to the one above.
-And perhaps it is just as likely that you have forgotten it.
+And perhaps it’s just as likely that you have forgotten it.
 And yet, even if you cannot define what a metaphor is, your language, along with everyone else’s, is ‘filled to the brim’ with metaphor.

 Isn’t it incredible that we seem to get closest to describing the very essence of something by likening it to something else?
 No doubt metaphor is the beating heart of communication.